aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/eps-metadata-management/modify-eps-metadata-add-array-items/_index.md

 // ExEnd:6
 ```

-Finally, save the EPS file with the updated XMP metadata.
-The changes made to the array items will be reflected in the output file.

-## Conclusion

-Adding array items with Aspose.Page in .NET is a straightforward process, as demonstrated in this tutorial.
-With the right prerequisites and a step-by-step guide, developers can seamlessly manipulate EPS files, ensuring their documents meet specific metadata requirements.
+After updating the metadata, we write the modified document back to disk.
+The resulting EPS file now contains the new array items.

+## Common Issues & Tips

+- **File access errors:** Ensure the input EPS file is not locked by another process.
+- **Missing XMP block:** If the source file has no XMP, the library creates one automatically, but you may need to set additional required properties later.
+- **Encoding problems:** Use UTF‑8 strings for XMP values to avoid character corruption.

-## FAQ's
+## Frequently Asked Questions

-### Q1: Is Aspose.Page compatible with all .NET environments?
+**Q1: Is Aspose.Page compatible with all .NET environments?**

-A1: Yes, Aspose.Page is designed to work seamlessly with all .NET environments, providing consistent functionality across platforms.
+A1: Yes, Aspose.Page works across .NET Framework, .NET Core, and .NET 5/6+ platforms.

-### Q2: Can I use Aspose.Page for free?
+**Q2: Can I use Aspose.Page for free?**

-A2: Aspose.Page offers a free trial version, allowing users to explore its features.
-For continued usage, a license must be purchased from [here](https://purchase.aspose.com/buy).
+A2: A free trial is available for evaluation.
+For production use, a license must be purchased from [here](https://purchase.aspose.com/buy).

-### Q3: Are temporary licenses available for Aspose.Page?
+**Q3: Are temporary licenses available for Aspose.Page?**

-A3: Yes, temporary licenses can be obtained from [here](https://purchase.aspose.com/temporary-license/) for short-term project needs.
+A3: Yes, temporary licenses can be obtained from [here](https://purchase.aspose.com/temporary-license/) for short‑term projects.

-### Q4: Where can I find community support for Aspose.Page?
+**Q4: Where can I find community support for Aspose.Page?**

-A4: For community discussions and support, visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39).
+A4: Join the discussion on the [Aspose.Page forum](https://forum.aspose.com/c/page/39).

-### Q5: What is the latest version of Aspose.Page for .NET?
+**Q5: What is the latest version of Aspose.Page for .NET?**

-A5: To access the latest version of Aspose.Page for .NET, refer to the [documentation](https://reference.aspose.com/page/net/).
+A5: Refer to the official [documentation](https://reference.aspose.com/page/net/) for the most up‑to‑date release information.

+---

+**Last Updated:** 2026-01-23
+**Tested With:** Aspose.Page 24.11 for .NET (latest at time of writing)
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}